nemonik/hands-on-DevOps/readme.md

 - Since chroot, containers have continued to evolve within the Linux kernel to decouple applications from the operating system and run them in an isolated manner.
 - A container is essentially an isolated process running in userspace.
 - The benefit over Virtual Machines in that multiple containers can run on the same machine (in case of this class, a vagrant) sharing the OS kernel with other containers.
 Whereas a VM would require a full copy of an operating system to run the application.
 This makes containers insanely light-weight.
-- Container support has thrived and seen popular adoption across various operating systems outside of the Linux including Windows Containers and Window’s direct ability to run Linux containers from the Hyper-V isolation work done by Microsoft.
+- Container support has thrived and seen popular adoption across various operating systems outside of Linux including Windows Containers and Window’s direct ability to run Linux containers from the Hyper-V isolation work done by Microsoft.
 - The Open Container Initiative (OCI), formed in 2015 maintains open industry standards for containers that focus on Runtime Specification (runtime-spec) and its partner project, the Image Specification (image-spec).

 *What are container images?*